hidacow/SHU-CourseHelper/README.md

 | [Courses]  | course2          | Same as above                                                |
 |            | ...              |                                                              |

-Log levels is explained in the table below.
+Log levels are explained in the table below.

 | Level      | Value |
 | ---------- | ----- |